arunsivaramanneo/GPU-Viewer/README.md

 ![screenshot from 2018-04-21 08-32-52](https://user-images.githubusercontent.com/30646692/39079760-b41509f6-453e-11e8-9e67-eb704e57e662.png)

 * Please note that the above images solely depends on the Theme being used on the system.
-Recommended themes are Flat-Plat and Adapta
+Recommended themes are materia, adapta, FlatPlat, adwaita

 ## INSTALLATION STEPS

 1. Before Downloading the files please see the Known issues mentioned below
 2. Ensure python is installed
-3. **Ubuntu 18.04 (Bionic)/Ubuntu 17.10 (Artful)/Ubuntu 17.04 (Zesty)/Ubuntu 16.04 (Xenial)/Linux Mint 18.x** users should be able to install this application using the below PPA
+3. **Ubuntu 18.04 (Bionic)/Ubuntu 17.10 (Artful)/Ubuntu 16.04 (Xenial)/Linux Mint 18.x** users should be able to install this application using the below PPA

     * sudo add-apt-repository ppa:arunsivaraman/gpuviewer
     * sudo apt-get update